 \textbf{Step~\ding{194}: Model Training}.
-During training, we update the model parameters $\Theta$ of the extractor regarding the sigmoid cross entropy loss, i.e., $\mathcal{L}_{Ex}(\Theta)$ computed as:
+During training, we update the model parameters $\Theta$ of the extractor regarding the sigmoid cross-entropy loss, i.e., $\mathcal{L}_{Ex}(\Theta)$ computed as:

-where $\hat{l}_n \in {0, 1}$ is the ground-truth label for the $n$th statement and $N$ is the number of statements.
-When $\hat{l}_n = 1$, the factual details contained in the $n$th statement should be attended to facilitate final summary generation.
+where $\hat{l}_n \in {0, 1}$ is the ground-truth label for the $n$th statement, and $N$ is the number of statements. $\hat{l}_n = 1$ indicates that the model should pay attention to the factual details contained in the $n$th statement to facilitate final summary generation.